umaa-java-sept-2020/documents/activities/building-blocks-class.md

 * Create a static method sum(int x, int y) and having return type as int.
 This should give sum of x + y
 * Call sum(10, 20) from main method and print the result inside main method

-## Activity 5 : Variable Declartion
+## Activity 5 : Variable Declaration
 --------------
 * You may see compilation error with this activity.
 Define a class called Test.java
 * Define a main method.